 Enhancing Judicial Skills in Domestic Violence Cases Workshop

-The National Judicial Institute on Domestic Violence (NJIDV), a partnership of Futures Without Violence, the NCJFCJ, and the U.S. Department of Justice, Office on Violence Against Women, offers hands-on, highly interactive workshops that will provide an essential foundation for new and experienced state, tribal, and territorial judges and judicial officers to enhance their skills in handling civil and criminal domestic violence cases.
+The National Judicial Institute on Domestic Violence (NJIDV), a partnership of Futures Without Violence, the National Council of Juvenile and Family Court Judges, and the U.S. Department of Justice, Office on Violence Against Women, offers hands-on, highly interactive workshops that will provide an essential foundation for new and experienced state, tribal and territorial judges and judicial officers to enhance their skills in handling civil and criminal domestic violence cases.
 Judicial participants will leave the workshop with greater knowledge and skills for handling cases involving domestic violence.

 A judge participant in this workshop will be better able to:

-• Evaluate batterer intervention programming and information regarding appropriate treatment/intervention options; and
+- Evaluate batterer intervention programming and information regarding appropriate treatment/intervention options.

 - Identify the potential benefits of conducting review hearings (in conjunction w/ probation services) to monitor batterer conduct in DV cases.

 Participation is open to new and experienced state, tribal and territorial judges and judicial officers wishing to enhance their skills in handling civil and criminal domestic violence cases.
 Participation is limited to 50 judges and judicial officers.
 Applications will be reviewed on a first-come, first-served basis.